UKCloud/documentation/articles/vmware/vmw-how-find-ip-addresses.md

 ---
 title: How to find your allocated external IP addresses
-description: Shows how to find your allocated external IP addresses within the vCloud Director/VMware Cloud Director Tenant Portal
+description: Shows how to find your allocated external IP addresses within the VMware Cloud Director/vCloud Director Tenant Portal
 services: vmware
 author: shighmoor
 reviewer: shighmoor